goddfatherr/pid_tuner/README.md

 PID controllers are widely used in robotics and process automation.
 Often designers recompile the executable many times when tuning the controller.
 This component provides a window into the controller to tune it in real time, avoiding hardcoding the gain values and therefore multiple recompilations of the source files.

 # Target Framework and Device
-ESP-IDF and ESP32 family of microcontrollers (written entirely in C and  easily adaptable to work on other platforms)
+ESP-IDF and ESP32 family of microchips (written entirely in C and  easily adaptable to work on other platforms)

 # Tuning Strategies Supported
 ## Local Tuning